dCastillo727/horizon_routing/README.md

 # flutter_web_manager
-Library to improve and enable alternatives of how flutter manages web applications
+Library to improve and enable alternatives of how flutter manages routing on web applications